 One of the main reasons older adults put off downsizing is dealing with all the “stuff” that has accumulated over the years.
 Yet, if done right, the process of downsizing may not be as daunting as you think.
 It may even be enjoyable or refreshing at times.
-A lot of the physical work can be done by others, so your main role is to categorize, organize, and direct.
+A lot of the physical work can be done by others, so your main role during the downsizing process is to categorize, organize, and direct.

 Start the downsizing process now